 The preconstruction meeting should be held at least one week before the scheduled start of work.
-It should cover the requirements placed on the prime contractor, go over the schedule, and establish the frequency of progress meetings.
-The contractor must submit a schedule, traffic control plan, emergency contacts list, and erosion control plan before the meeting is scheduled.
+It should cover the requirements for the prime contractor, go over the schedule, and establish the frequency of progress meetings.
+Before the meeting, the prime contractor must submit a schedule in critical path methiod, a traffic control plan, an emergency contacts list, and a soil erosion and water pollution control plan.